We recently commenced a project to assist a client make sound data supported decisions around reducing expenditure in their oil sampling program.

 Relialytics’ first equipment model assessment demonstrated that, on the final drives alone, over $12k per annum could potentially be saved on oil sampling costs on this vehicle type.

-This was achieved by utilising a combination of Text and Numerical Analytics and Data Visualisation, to very quickly (i.e. in our first day of analysis), identify initial savings in oil sampling for a single component type (final drives) on a small fleet of trucks (all of the same model).
+A 50% reduction was achieved by utilising a combination of text and numerical analytics and data visualisation, to very quickly (i.e. in our first day of analysis), identify initial savings in oil sampling for a single component type (final drives) on a small fleet of trucks (all of the same model).

 Our review was conducted with the following philosophy i.e. an equipment type / component would be a candidate for an increase in sample intervals (e.g. from 500 to 1,000 hours) depending on the:

 1. Severity of previous issues with the components